proto4426/ValUSunSSN/README.md

-# PissoortThesis
+# ValUSunSSN
-R package for thesis of Antoine Pissoort
+R package for project Val-U-Sun for the consulting course LSTAT2390 at UCL

 ## R code to install the package from GitHub
 1. `devtools::install_github("proto4426/ValUSunSSN")`